 - 1. Illinois College has established these regulations regarding standards of conduct in order to protect its educational mission, provide for the orderly conduct of its activities, and safeguard the interests of the College community. - 2.
-The Executive Director of Residential Life and Campus Safety acts as the hearing officer for campus.
-Depending on the situation, the Dean of Students may also be involved in the incident. - 3.
+The Director of Residential Life or designee acts as the hearing officer for campus.
+Depending on the situation, the Provost or other designees may also be involved in the incident. - 3.
 Sanctioning for policy violations and other conduct incidents may be taken against organizations (see the Code of Student Organization Conduct), as well as individual students.